 Although businesses aren’t legally required to conduct appraisals, appraisals can also serve a legal purpose.
 They are a good legal record of conduct.
 For example, if – heaven forbid – an employee needs to take an employer to a tribunal, appraisals can serve as vital evidence.
 They must be as fair, professional and as proper as possible.

 Aside from their legal importance, appraisals can be a great way to recognise your employees.

 People can be very reticent to praise co-workers who’ve always done a good job.
 Remember the old adage about the IT department?
 You won’t notice the work they do until the day that something goes wrong?
 Don’t assume your employees don’t want feedback – or that they know exactly what you think about them.
-Good feedback is always appreciated.
+Good 360 degree feedback is always appreciated.
 And you might be surprised about who needs to hear it most.